RightsandWrongsgit/ARMTEC/modules/forms.md

 `composer require drupal/formblock`<br>
 `drush en formblock`

+### Modify One

+In a number of ways you can really things of forms as just something else you can design and edit in Drupal like you do your pages of content.
+Imagine [adding a group of fields on a form widget](https://www.webwash.net/add-widgets-to-sidebar-using-field-group-in-drupal/) that appears on the right side of a one of your content types where you normally mark if something is in a menu, prompted to the front page, when and by who it was authored, etc.  You can put other stuff over in a form that you might want to include in building some particular type of content.
+Heck, you might even use it in a form mode](#forms-mode-control-module) version you customize for end-user input and later dress up with front-end tools to make it pretty.
+The fields are [grouped using a module discussed in our fields section.](/modules/fields.md#field-group-module)

 ### Building one

 [Understanding how a classic PHP form is built](https://www.specbee.com/blogs/enhancing-user-experience-with-drupals-form-api) will actually give you a leg up in just starting to understand a little more about php code, and things like a module's `.info.yml` file and how 'routes' work (hint is to simply thing of it like secret code for how an application knows where stuff is like a sub-directory organization does).